Academic Calendar 2024/25

 Subsequent degree

-Students who have already completed a degree at the bachelor’s level may be granted an additional bachelor’s degree provided that the two degrees are significantly different and that the student has met the program requirements.
+Students who have already completed a degree at the bachelor’s level may be granted an additional bachelor’s degree, provided that the two degrees are significantly different and that the program requirements are met.
 At least one third of the total credits required for the additional degree, including at least 30 upper-level (300- or 400-level) credits for the subsequent degree beyond the credits taken in the first or concurrent degree, must be taken at UFV.
 See UFV's Subsequent and Concurrent Bachelor Degree policy (98) for more information.

 Program requirements

-There are sets of requirements for the BIS.
+There are three sets of requirements for the BIS.

 To receive a Bachelor of Integrated Studies degree students must complete the following minimum requirements: